 In the Mediterranean basin, rice is cultivated over an area of 1,300,000 hectares.
 The most important rice-producing countries are Italy and Spain in Europe (72% of the EU production; 345,000 ha), and Egypt and Turkey among the extra-EU countries (almost totality of the production; 789,000 ha).
 Traditionally, rice is grown under continuous flooding; thus, it requires much more irrigation than non-ponded crops.
 On the other hand, rice is strategic for food security in some countries (Egypt), and human consumption in the whole Mediterranean is steadily increasing.

 Outcomes generated by MEDWATERICE are aimed at injecting tailored and updated knowledge to improve the sustainability of rice production in the countries of the Mediterranean area, with particular attention to the adoption of water-saving techniques.
 The MEDWATERICE consortium believes that the main barriers/obstacles to the achievement of the expected impacts are the economic sustainability of the proposed innovations and their social acceptance.
-For this reason, the project will: carry out an overall sustainability assessment of the irrigation solutions (including the economic dimension); be developed in close cooperation with the SHPs in all the project’s phases, to improve the communication among all the actors involved and the transfer of project’s results to the agricultural sector and decision makers; include the preparation and dissemination of technical best practice documents to support the effective implementation of irrigation solutions.
+For this reason, the project is: carrying out an overall sustainability assessment of the irrigation solutions (including the economic dimension); being developed in close cooperation with the SHPs in all the project’s phases, to improve the communication among all the actors involved and the transfer of project’s results to the agricultural sector and decision makers; including the preparation and dissemination of technical best practice documents to support the effective implementation of irrigation solutions.

 WP1 (project management) and WP6 (SHs involvement and dissemination of results) are transversal.

 WP1 ensures the achievement of project objectives, optimizing organization and timing of activities.
 WP6 is devoted to set up the Stake-Holder Panels (SHPs), the basis of the participatory action research approach adopted by the project.